Daryl Holton

-Daryl Keith Holton (November 23, 1961 – September 12, 2007) was an American Gulf War veteran and convicted child murderer who was executed by electrocution by the state of Tennessee on September 12, 2007, in Riverbend Maximum Security Institution in Nashville.
+Daryl Keith Holton (November 23, 1961 – September 12, 2007) was a convicted child murderer and mass murderer who was executed by electrocution by the state of Tennessee on September 12, 2007, in Riverbend Maximum Security Institution in Nashville.

+Background

+Holton married Crystal Holton in 1984, and they had three children.
+Due to Crystal deserting the children numerous times while Holton was away in the military, he took his leave from the military and divorced his wife in June 1992, which left him with custody of the children.
+Crystal was impregnated by another man in late 1992 and started living with her ex-husband again afterward, with the child being born in June 1993.
+They separated again after Holton struck Crystal for her alcoholism and this time, Crystal took custody of the children.
+In 1995, she called the police on him for threatening her and she got an order of protection against him in 1997.

 Crime

 Holton, a Gulf War veteran, was 36 years old when he fatally shot his three young sons and their half-sister: Stephen Edward Holton (12), Brent Holton (10), Eric Holton (6), and Kayla Marie Holton (4) with a Chinese-made semi-automatic rifle on November 30, 1997, at the garage where he worked in Shelbyville, Tennessee.
 Holton was divorced, and his ex-wife had custody of the children.
 About an hour later, Holton turned himself in to the Shelbyville police; he told investigators that he had killed the children because "families should stay together; a father should be with his children."
-He said he had also planned to kill his ex-wife and then himself, but had changed his mind.
+He said he had also planned to kill his ex-wife and then himself but had changed his mind.

 Trial

 At his June 1999 trial, Holton declined to testify on his own behalf, although his attorney sought to convince the jury that Holton was mentally incompetent at the time of the killings.
 Witnesses for the defense testified that Holton showed signs of carbon monoxide poisoning, although they could not definitively conclude that he had been exposed to carbon monoxide.
 Psychiatrists for the state and the defense also testified that Holton had major depressive disorder and passive-aggressive personality disorder at the time of the murders.
 The jury rejected the insanity defense; Holton was found guilty and sentenced to death.

 During his imprisonment, Holton became an amateur legal expert, and he took steps to ignore the automatic and voluntary appeals process afforded to all condemned men and women under state and U.S. law.
 He also declined to cooperate with the federally or state-appointed capital defenders who sought to offer him legal assistance and counsel.
-For this reason, he is often included among the group described as death row "volunteers."
+For this reason, he is often included among the group described as death row "volunteers".